 The Civil War led to an attempt to shift the paradigm of race relations.
 The 13th, 14th, and 15th Amendments to the Constitution were designed to do just that.

 They did not.
 Reconstruction followed, then Jim Crow, then the modern era.
 This collection is an attempt to bring that history forward from the Dred and Harriet Scott case, through the war and its aftermath, and to explore how it all affected race relations in St. Louis, then and now.
 Tension between the races continued through the 19th and 20th centuries.
 Indeed, it remains today in the 21st century.

 NAACP parade protesting the East Saint Louis Race Riot of 1917, New York City.
 Credit: Library of Congress

-For Whites in this area there is much to be both ashamed of and proud in the region’s history of race relations.
-For Blacks, there is both much of which to be proud…and embittered.
+For Whites in this area there is much to be both ashamed of and proud of in the region’s history of race relations.
+For Blacks, there is much of which to be proud…and embittered.

 Don Marsh, St. Louis on the Air host; author, narrator, and producer; and the impetus behind this project

 Audio producers: Libby Franklin, Mary Edwards, and Aaron Doerr